-These words came to me a few weeks ago while observing a Speaking Circle newcomer struggling up front to cope with extreme self-consciousness while maintaining a strained smile.
-When I asked if she was willing to take some coaching she nodded "yes" and I suggested "let go of your face."
+These words came to me a few weeks ago while observing a newcomer in one of my classes struggling up front to cope with extreme self-consciousness while maintaining a strained smile.
+When I asked if she was willing to take some coaching she nodded “yes” and I suggested “let go of your face.”

 I have come to recognize “Let go of your face” as a foundational coaching for my work in authentic expression, and I mention it at the opening of each session.
 The phrase seems to make instant sense and transmit something directly to the body without having to be understood or resisted by the mind.
 When you release your face you “get out of your head” and are better able to source your essential knowing.